 We believe in the importance of serving the body of Christ by offering clear paths for people to start and develop healthy and growing relationships with others in the church body.
 We value an intentional plan to help every interested person enjoy godly relationships in the church.
 Church membership is a byproduct of people who are growing in Christ and who grasp the importance of serving the Lord by using their gifts to serve others in the local church.

 Hope Chapel seeks to prevent the propagation of doctrines that would cause divisions within an individual church.
-Therefore, members and attendees of Hope Chapel are not to propagate the teachings and emphases of the current charismatic movement that can harm our mission to make disciples of Jesus Christ.
+Therefore, members and attendees of Hope Chapel are not to propagate the teachings and emphases of any movement that can harm our mission to make disciples of Jesus Christ.
 We do not “forbid to speak in tongues” (1Corinthians 14:39) so we do not control personal, individual interactions with the Lord in this.
-But the public spontaneous display of tongues and “on-demand” sign gifts are not to be openly expressed at meetings that are under the organization and authority of Hope Chapel.
+The Lord can do anything that He wants to do and we will follow His will and word in all matters for the church.
 Where God has obviously displayed His power through a miraculous healing, we will rejoice in it but we will not place the miracle or other sign gifts above the glory of God through exalting those involved.

 The church exists to glorify God through the fulfillment of the Great Commission, and in the spirit of the Great Commandment (Matthew 28:19-20, Matthew 22:37-38).
 The Great Commission is fulfilled as disciples of Jesus Christ are made and grow in their relationship with Him and likeness to Him.
 God is glorified as we manifest His presence as we do His work (2Timothy 2:2; 1Corinthians 10:31).